-40.1 Indicate whether the reporting entity utilizes the Practical Expedient (PE) or Allowable Earned Yield (AEY) method for residuals, or if the reporting entity is transitioning (T) from PE to AEY.
+40.2 Indicate whether the reporting entity utilizes the Practical Expedient (PE) or Allowable Earned Yield (AEY) method for residuals, or if the reporting entity is transitioning (T) from PE to AEY.
 All residuals held by a company shall follow the same measurement method unless the company is transitioning from the PE to AEY method.
 See SSAP No. 21—Other Admitted Assets.
+Leaving the interrogatory blank is an acceptable response only if Interrogatory 40.1 was answered NO.

-40.2 If the company is transitioning from the Practical Expedient (PE) to Allowable Earned Yield (AEY) method, what is the transition date to apply the AEY method?
+40.3 If the company is transitioning from the Practical Expedient (PE) to Allowable Earned Yield (AEY) method, what is the transition date to apply the AEY method?
 (Under SSAP No. 21, residuals acquired prior to the transition date shall continue the PE method, whereas residuals acquired after the transition date shall follow the AEY method.)